Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Vertical floor diagrams

-As each elevator is adjacent to two vertices, it contributes to a factor $w_e^2$ to the multiplicity.
+We refer to the proof of Theorem \ref{theorem count floor diagrams} for details but briefly explain the meaning of the different terms in the multiplicity.
+The floor multiplicity corresponds the various possible shapes of the floor and the product of the vertices on it, as partially depicted on Figure \ref{figure deforming superabundant loop} $(b)$ and $(c)$.
+In a sense, it corresponds to the computation of some $N^\delta_{1,(w_\F,-)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)$, where $|\nu_0|+|\nu_\infty|=1$.
+Choosing a shape of floor amounts to choose a splitting $w_\F=d_\F k_\F$, and the sum over these possibilities makes appear the $\sigma_1(w_\F)$.
+Concerning elevators, as each elevator is adjacent to two vertices, it contributes to a factor $w_e^2$ to the multiplicity.
 The contribution $w_e^3$ of the unmarked elevators comes from the fact that contrarily to the planar case, fixing the elevators adjacent to a vertex and the position of a point is not enough to ensure a unique solution.
 In fact, there are precisely $w_e$ possible positions, where $w_e$ is the weight of the unmarked elevator in the direction of the unique unmarked unbounded elevator.
-See the proof of Proposition \ref{proposition floor multiplicity} for more details.

-As noticed, the multiplicity of a floor $\F$ is derived from the solution to the following special instance of our enumerative problem. \begin{itemize} \item Let $e_0$ the elevator adjacent to $\F$ which points toward the unbounded end of the component of $\Gamma\backslash h^{-1}(\P)$.
-Let $w_{e_0}$ be its weight. \item Let $d_1=w_\F$ and $d_2$ the weighted number of elevators leaving $\F$. \item Let $\mu_0$ (resp. $\mu_\infty$) be the partition given by the elevators arriving (resp. leaving) on $\F$ and different from $e_0$. \item Let $\nu_0$ and $\nu_\infty$ be the following partitions: the one corresponding to the direction in which $e_0$ points to is only comprised of $w_{e_0}$, and the other is empty. \end{itemize} In this setting, $|\nu_0|+|\nu_\infty|=1$, $|\nu_0|+|\nu_\infty|=\val(\F)-1$.
-The floor multiplicity is related to the enumerative problem leading associated to $N_{1,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)$.
-The value of this invariant is provided by the following proposition.